What can we help you with?

 - Learn to use Tableau, Excel, Gephi, R, Voyant, and others

-Please note: If you need help acquiring or installing software, visit the Computing and Communication Services (CCS) supported products page.We support R, SAS, SPSS, Stata, and Nvivo. statistics, t-test, anova, regression, experimental design, R, RStudio
+Please note: If you need help acquiring or installing software, visit the Computing and Communication Services (CCS) supported products page.We support R, SPSS, and Nvivo. statistics, t-test, anova, regression, experimental design, R, RStudio

 Studying, Time Management, and Presentation Skills